 Front deck grip or no deck grip?

 Are you hucking huge airs?
 Do you hate wax?
 If you answered yes to either of those questions, a deck pad might be for you.
 If you’re like most surfers, though, you probably don’t need it.

 If you look at the pros who use deck grip, most are air specialists.
 You can still rip on the face of the wave with a forward deck pad, but it’s in the air that you’ll find it more helpful.

-One thing to note about chest grip is that it is likely to rip up your chest.
+One thing to note about deck grip is that it is likely to rip up your chest.
 If you thought the rash from wax was bad, you haven’t tried trunking it on a deck pad yet.
-If you live in a cold water place where you’re wearing a wetsuit all the time anyway, it’s a different story, and a chest grip might be worth checking out.
+If you live in a cold water place where you’re wearing a wetsuit all the time anyway, it’s a different story, and a front grip might be worth checking out.

 Installing your traction pad can be a tricky business.
 If you’re not sure what you’re doing, just get the guy at the shop to do it for you.
 If you want to do it yourself, (and depending on yourself is always the best bet) there are a few things you need to know that will help you.

 The traction pad goes way further back than you’d expect.
 Don’t be like the guy on Craigslist who put the traction pad 6 to 10 inches forward of the tail.
 Place it just forward of the leash plug and above the back fin in a thruster setup.
 The back of your traction pad dictates how far back you can put your back foot.
 Your back foot is the spot you pivot from when you turn.
 If it’s too far forward, good luck trying to turn.
 Rookie mistake.